HyacinthBots/LilyBot/docs/commands.md

 * Arguments:
 	* `user` - Person to warn - User
 	* `reason` - Reason for warning - Defaulting String
-	* `dm` - Whether to send a direct message to the user about the warning - Defaulting Boolean
+	* `dm` - Whether to send a direct message to the user about the warning - Optional Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---